- Marcus Cribb

 HMS Victory Launched on this day - 7th May

 HMS Victory was launched on this day, 7th May 1765, 255 years ago at Chatham Dockyard.

 On the day of launch, shipwright Hartly Larkin realised the ship was too wide to pass safely through the dock gates.
-The gates were at least 9½ inches too narrow and all the boatwrights present jumped to work, having to hew the dry dock gates wide enough for the new ship to float into the Thames.
+The gates were at least 9½ inches too narrow and all the boatwrights present jumped to work, having to hew the dry dock gates wide enough for the new ship to float into the River Medway

 Victory's construction required the use of over 6,000 trees to build, mostly oak trees but other woods like elm, pine and fir were also used.

 [HMS Victory from the Stern - Marcus Cribb]

 Though she was one of the most impressive vessels in the world when she was launched, there was no immediate need for a ship of that size, so was, she was "placed in ordinary" after sea trials, this is the historic naval equivalent of mothballing.
 She was not added to active lists until 13 years later when France joined the American Revolution.